paul-g/brabble/performance-aware-programming/lecture3.md

     * It has R rows, each row stores K words
     * The width of a word is 8 bytes (double precision)
     * Initially the cache is empty

+* A _cache miss_ occurs when you do not have the data for the particular address in the cache

-    * On miss, we fetch the original address as well as the neighbouring K - 1 words
+* On miss, we fetch the block containing the requested address

 ## Cache Example